ouspg/CryptoCourse/Week2Exercises/README.md

 This week’s exercises focus on key generation, brute forcing and security assumptions.

-First two tasks are heavily using OpenSSL from  thecommand-line, and the book [OpenSSL Cookbook 3ed Online](https://www.feistyduck.com/library/openssl-cookbook/online/) could be very useful.
+First two tasks are heavily using OpenSSL from the command-line, and the book [OpenSSL Cookbook 3ed Online](https://www.feistyduck.com/library/openssl-cookbook/online/) could be very useful.

 ## Environment